agh-space-systems-rover/unity_sim/README.md

 ## How RealSense Cameras are Simulated

 In Unity each RealSense is a prefab composed of a single `GameObject` that contains a camera and the control script.
 The script renders the camera at a set rate and applies a shader that embeds the depth information in the alpha channel of the image.
 When a frame is available, it is read by the script onto the CPU, and from there [native C++ code](./unity_sim/unity_rs_publisher_plugin/) in invoked that sends the unmodified binary buffer over a Unix socket to the `unity_rs_publisher` ROS node.
-The node generates point clouds, image messages, camera info and publishes all this data.
+The node generates point clouds (this is currently disabled), image messages, camera info and publishes all this data.
 Importantly, the node subscribes to `{camera}/unity_rs_publisher/meta` topics to receive the cameras' configurations.
 Only then the node has all the required information to generate its own messages.

 ## RealSense Publisher Plugin Development